ChessBase-India/helpchess/CONTRIBUTING.md

 Here's the [Figma Design](https://www.figma.com/design/ovtobVhcQGARi9a9SovZbT/HELPCHESS_HANDOVER-FILES?node-id=201-2&t=klD8uoXzuoZdVLlh-0).
 Feel free to raise PRs to adjust design w.r.t to Figma.

+Special thanks to [Trina Sen](https://www.linkedin.com/in/trina-sen-3b255b203/) for the designs.

 ## Ways to Contribute

 We welcome many different types of contributions including: